Tigres UANL: Close call, third Ferretti era, Team of the Decade, 2023 champions

 On April 10, 2023, coach Robert Dante Siboldi arrived to the team.
 Siboldi played for Tigres and became an idol in the mid-1990s.
-A talented goalkeeper, he was part of the squad that was relegated to Primera División "A", now Liga Expansión in March 24, 1996 and returned to the top tier after a year.
-When he took over, Tigres tied against Querétaro by 0-0, defeated Puebla by 1-0 and lost against León by 3-0.
-With goal of Sebastián Córdova, Tigres defeated Puebla FC in the "repechaje" (reclassification) for the liguilla (playoffs) by 1-0, setting the team against Toluca in quarterfinals.
-With goals of Gignac, Córdova, Vigón and López, the team won the home game 4-1, and lost the away game to 3-1.
-With a final score of 5-4, Tigres reached seminalfinals.
+A talented goalkeeper, he was part of the squad that was relegated to Primera División "A", now Liga Expansión on March 24, 1996, and returned to the top tier after a year.
+When he took over, Tigres tied against Querétaro by 0-0, defeated Puebla by 1-0 and lost against León by 3–0.
+With goal of Sebastián Córdova, Tigres defeated Puebla FC in the "repechaje" (reclassification) for the liguilla (playoffs) by 1–0, setting the team against Toluca in quarterfinals.
+With goals of Gignac, Córdova, Vigón and López, the team won the home game 4–1, and lost the away game to 3–1.
+With a final score of 5–4, Tigres reached seminalfinals.
 Córdova scored the goal of the second game.
 On seminalfinals, they faced city rival Monterrey, team that finished the regular season as leader with 40 points out of 51 possible, winning 13 games and losing only 3.
-Tigres and Monterrey tied 1-1 in the first leg.
-In the second game, Tigres won by 0-1 for a 2-1 final score.
+Tigres and Monterrey tied 1–1 in the first leg.
+In the second game, Tigres won by 0-1 for a 2–1 final score.
 Córdova scored both goals for Tigres.
 Set in the finals, Tigres faced Guadalajara in a rematch of the polemic Clausura 2017 finals.
 The teams tied in the first leg by 0-0.
-In the second leg, Tigres was losing by 2-0 in the first half.
-By the second half the team tied 2-2 with a penalty kick by Gignac and a header of Córdova.
-Guido Pizarro scored the 3-2 with a header in overtime and became champions.
+In the second leg, Tigres was losing by 2–0 in the first half.
+By the second half the team tied 2–2 with a penalty kick by Gignac and a header of Córdova.
+Guido Pizarro scored the 3–2 with a header in overtime and became champions.
 Sebastián Córdova was the key player by scoring five goals in six games.
+The team would follow up the league title with 2 more trophies, the 2023 Campeon de Campeones over Pachuca and the 2023 Campeones Cup over LAFC.
+Tigres would then fall just short of repeating as league winners, losing to Club America in the 2023 Apertura final.
+Siboldi later was controversially dismissed after the 2024 Clausura playoffs.

 On March 2, 2025, midfielder Guido Pizarro retired as a player and replaced Veljko Paunović as the head coach.
+Tigres made it to the final of both the 2025 Apertura and the 2026 CONCACAF Champions Cup, but were defeated both times by Toluca in those finals, both times via penalties, and both times at the Estadio Nemesio Diez, leaving Andre-Pierre Gignac empty-handed as he ended his Tigres career without winning one last title.
+Pizarro later resigned as head coach on July 28, 2026, just 2 matches in to the 2026 Apertura campaign.